thu-ml/SageAttention/README.md

 # SageAttention

-This repository provides the official implementation of SageAttention.
+This repository provides the official implementation of SageAttention and SageAttention2.

 **SageAttention: Accurate 8-Bit Attention for Plug-and-play Inference Acceleration**
 Paper: https://arxiv.org/abs/2410.02367